jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

 zLDAPSlaves is used to denote slaves of an LDAP master.
 It is used to check that the contextCSN is the same between master and slaves, as a replication check.
-The LDAP parameters for master and slaves must be the same.
+The LDAP parameters for master and slaves MUST be the same.

+zLDAPRepContext is used to specify parameters for a full check of the replication between master and slave(s).

 A new LDAP datasource called "Ldap Protocol" is introduced.
 It utilises the new zProperties and runs an LDAP query with "cn=monitor".
 The datasource from the standard